-Kevin Abel Title IX Coordinator Office of Student Affairs Barter Student Center, Office 125 (251) 380-3026 kabel@shc.edu
+Dr. Vannee Cao-Nguyen Title IX Coordinator Office of Culture and Community Barter Student Center, Office 125 (251) 380-3026 vcaonguyen@shc.edu

 Recipient has also classified most employees as Mandated Reporters of any knowledge they have that a member of the community is experiencing sexual harassment and/or retaliation.